-We pay our respects to Elders, past, present and emerging and recognise their continued connection to these lands and waterways.
+We pay our respects to Darkinjung country, and Elders past and present.
+We recognise the continued connection to these lands and waterways and extend this acknowledgement to the homelands and stories of those who also call this place home.

-We acknowledge our shared responsibility to care for and protect our place and people.
+We recognise our future leaders and the shared responsibility to care for and protect our place and people.